12 Top-Rated Tourist Attractions In Japan

 About 70% of the country consists of forests and mountains and houses about a hundred active volcanoes.
 One of the most popular tourist attractions in Japan is the renowned Mount Fuji, which is about 3,776 feet high.
 If you are a lover of adventure and, of course, mountains and heights, Japan is the destination of your next vacation.

 Unlike other countries where you would be penalized for ‘sleeping on duty,’ Japan is the total opposite.
-In fact, taking a nap on the job is considered healthy and is believed to increase workplace productivity and speed.
+Taking a nap on the job is considered healthy and is believed to increase workplace productivity and speed.
 If you want the freedom to have a quick nap at work without feeling guilty, Japan is the place for you.

 You have probably eaten a watermelon before, but Japan’s melons are unique; they are square-shaped.
 This is likely one of the most interesting things in Japanese culture.
 They are grown this way by farmers to ease their storage and stacking.
 They are usually expensive, costing up to $200.